jidongbsu/cs452-paging/README.md

 ```
 infiniti-test4 is just for demonstration purpose.
 When you run it, in you dmesg log, or /var/log/messages, you will see the dump of the reserved virtual memory region.

+Note that seg fault message showed when running infiniti-test2, is expected, and is intentionally showed.
+It happens because the test program tries to access a freed buffer.

 # Submission

 Due: 23:59pm, March 1st, 2022.
 Late submission will not be accepted/graded.